 Epilepsy is a relatively common condition in which the electrical and chemical activity of the brain loses its usual co-ordination for short periods of time.
-These times of unco-ordinated brain activity are called seizures,fits or convulsions.
+These times of unco-ordinated brain activity result in seizures (also called fits or convulsions).

-Epilepsy is not the only reason that someone may have a seizure — fever, excess alcohol use, illicit drug use, head injuries, brain infections such as meningitis, and a number of other conditions may also cause seizures.
+Epilepsy is not the only reason that someone may have a seizure — fever in children, excess alcohol use, illicit drug use, head injuries, stroke, brain infections such as meningitis, and a number of other conditions may also cause seizures.
 However, epilepsy is characterised by recurring seizures.

 Different types of seizures

 The part of the brain experiencing abnormal electrochemical activity determines the symptoms a person will have.
-Common symptoms of epilepsy are:
+Common symptoms of epilepsy include:

 - an altered state of consciousness;

 - behavioural changes.